jaime-cespedes-sisniega/ml-elec-api/README.md

 # Machine Learning API
 This repository contains the implementation of a REST API which serves a machine learning model generated in https://github.com/jaime-cespedes-sisniega/ml-elec.

-> **_NOTE_**: At the moment, the serialized model is included in the current API repository.
+> **_NOTE_**: The serialized model is included in the current API repository.
 This mode of operation should be replaced by obtaining the model from a model registry or a repository where models are stored.

 ## Usage